artik02/ngram/README.md

 #### Android

-Install the `ngram-android.apk` app and click the app icon from your device's home screen.
+Install the `ngram-android-<version>.apk` app and click the app icon from your device's home screen.

 ## Building